shyamsrikar-alloi/GPU-Helm-changes/README.md

 # Note:
 - Adjust replica counts as needed
 - replace storage class and size accordingly
+- This doucument refers to create the buckets and service accounts for AWS

 # Values needs to be change in the values file